Skip to content

 3. Your Brain Hates Ambiguity—But You Can Train It

 Uncertainty can be very painful.
 I know.
 I've been there.
-And cognitive research shows that our brains experience uncertainty like pain.
+Cognitive research also shows that our brains experience uncertainty in a similar way to pain.

 The truth is that our brains are hardwired to get closure on everything, even when what we settle on isn't right.